Sajid-developer/learn-array-concept-in-javascript/README.md

-# Learn Array concept In JavaScript
+# Learn Array Concept In JavaScript
 An exercise to learn about array concept in JavaScript. 🧑🏼‍💻